May 12, 2025

 How does Pebb's pricing compare to Slack's, especially for larger teams?

-Pebb shines with its free all-in-one communication platform, providing crucial tools for both frontline workers and office staff.
+Pebb shines with its free all-in-one employee app, providing crucial tools for both frontline workers and office staff.
 For teams seeking enhanced capabilities, Pebb offers a premium plan at just $4 per user, making it one of the most budget-friendly choices available.

 On the other hand, Slack's pricing can become expensive for larger teams, as its plans start at higher per-user rates.
-With Pebb, you get an affordable option that still includes features like work chat, voice and video calls, a news feed, and more - all without cutting corners.
+With Pebb, you get an affordable option that still includes features like work chat, voice and video calls, a news feed, tasks, digital forms, clock in, shift scheduling, PTO management, and more - all without cutting corners.

 Why should companies with both frontline and office employees choose Pebb over other communication platforms?

-Pebb is a free, all-in-one communication platform tailored to serve both frontline workers and office teams.
-It seamlessly integrates tools like work chat, a news feed, groups, a people directory, and voice and video calling - all in one place.
+Pebb is a free, all-in-one employee app tailored to serve both frontline workers and office teams.
+It seamlessly integrates tools like work chat, a news feed, groups, a people directory, tasks, digital forms, calendar events, clock in, shift scheduling, PTO management, and voice and video calling - all in one place.
 This setup ensures teams can stay connected effortlessly and work more efficiently.

 For companies seeking advanced features without breaking the bank, Pebb offers a premium plan for just $4 per user.
 This competitive pricing makes it a smart option for organizations that want a budget-friendly yet fully equipped communication solution, all while maintaining ease of use and functionality.